As tourists return to Europe, some top destinations want fewer of them

 “Suddenly, residents meet again on the street, drink a cup of coffee together on the sidewalk,” Amsterdam residents wrote in a petition last summer for a ban on holiday rentals and other measures.
 “It’s actually bizarre that these normal neighborhood scenes feel strange.”

-In Venice this week, authorities launched a competition for ideas on how to keep cruise ships and other large vessels away from the historical city center, after years of complaints that the ships are damaging the foundations of buildings.
-UNESCO recently said Venice may be put on its list of endangered world heritage sites unless action is taken.
+In Venice this week, authorities launched a competition for ideas on how to keep cruise ships and other large vessels away from the historical city center after years of complaints that the ships are damaging the foundations of buildings.
+UNESCO said Venice could be put on its list of endangered world heritage sites unless action is taken.

 “The pine trees gradually disappear.
 There are almost none left,” he said, blaming erosion caused by visitors.